NEPS manages an annual award for the best publication in Peace Science published by members of NEPS.

 - The publication rewarded with the NEPS medal will be announced at the Jan Tinbergen European Peace Science Conference, annual meeting of NEPS.
 The author of the winning publication must attend the Jan Tinbergen European Peace Science Conference to accept publicly the prize.

-- An abstract and a link to the publication will eventually be provided on NEPS website.
+- Eventually, on the NEPS website will be provided a link to the publication.
 This has to follow the guidelines provided by the copyright holder of the rewarded publication.